 Rancilio is a pretty well-known and reliable company when it comes to coffee grinders.
 With its several great models, the rocky model is just another new addition to the Rancilio family.

 The Rancilio Rocky grinder has a dimension of 4.7 inches X 9.8 inches X 13.8 inches.
-Again, just like the Breville Smart grinder, Rancilio is a pretty little thing that you can store in almost any corner of your kitchen.
+Again, just like the Breville Smart Grinder, Rancilio is a pretty little thing that you can store in almost any corner of your kitchen.

 The main feature of Rancilio Rocky that distinguishes it from its other brethren is the addition of doserless system.
 Instead of using a doser that is found in almost all grinders designed for home grinding, the Rancilio Rocky uses a chute system.

 Using this chute system, you can grind directly into the portafilter only as much as you need.
-This system allows you to not waste any more coffee beans then you actually require and keeps your coffee fresh for a longer period of time.
+This system allows you to not waste any more coffee beans than you actually require and keeps your coffee fresh for a longer period of time.
 Say goodbye to stale coffee that you used to be forced to drink because math is not your strong suit.

 The chute system has a whole working mechanism to it.
-There is a retaining fork which holds the handles of the portafilter and allows you to grind directly into it.
+There is a retaining fork that holds the handles of the portafilter and allows you to grind directly into it.
 This doserless system is an efficient way to save your coffee beans and money by using only what you need.

 The entire body of the Rancilio Rocky grinder is manufactured out of heavy-duty stainless steel.
 The back panel of the machine is made from stainless steel.
 The base of the Rancilio grinder is made of a good-quality aluminum frame.
 The Rancilio Rocky grinder is also available in black and white color.
 In this case, there is a black plastic base and white-colored heavy-duty aluminum frame back cover.